-Oblique line is a sharp, diagonal cut that adds texture, shine and maybe even a little menace to a standard military coin.
+The oblique line is a sharp, diagonal cut that adds texture, shine and maybe even a little menace to a standard military coin.
 The sharp edges of the oblique line could easily resemble the blades of a knife or saw.

 “Oblique line is macho,” said one salesperson from The Monterey Company who has created a lot of coins over the years.
 “It has some edge to it, so it even looks like it could cut you (if you weren’t careful!)
 I think that’s why guys prefer it.”

 Second in popularity is the rope line diamond cut edge.
 Naturally, the rope line is popular among Navy personnel.
-“A rope line on the edge of a coin looks sharp next a ship or anchor,” added one customer.
+“A rope line on the edge of a coin looks sharp next to a ship or anchor,” added one customer.
 “The rope represents strength and security.”

-Other diamond cut edges offered by The Monterey Company include: the grid edge, the scale edge and the diagonal edge.
+Other diamond cut edges offered by The Monterey Company include the grid edge, the scale edge, and the diagonal edge.
 All have the same cuts into the edge of the coin, only the degree of the diagonal changes.
 However, some diamond cut edges are more subtle, including the flat wave edge, the curve wave edge and the petal line edge.

 “All other things being equal, a coin with a diamond cut edge is sharper looking,” added the salesperson.
 “It catches the sunlight, and it feels different to the touch.
-To me, it looks and feels like a fish tail.”
+To me, it looks and feels like a fishtail.”

 Prices for diamond cut edging include a $70 set-up fee and a run charge of .35 cents per coin.
 “The beauty of the set-up fee is that you only pay it once,” added Paul Stark, president of The Monterey Company.
 “All exact repeat orders don’t have to pay set-up fees.”